-For now Powder has a nice mix of locals and folks from away.
+For now, Powder has a nice mix of locals and folks from away.
 Powder’s original founder was Dr. Cobabe in 1972, a local physician, and son of the sheep rancher that owned this land.
-Tributes to Cobabe remain on the ski slopes, and the 70’s vintage but vibrant Powder Keg après ski bar in the rustic Timberline Lodge.
-The proposed Summit Village at the mountaintop will be a planned private community of restaurants, concert pavilions, a recording studio, sophisticated labs and incubator, and minimalist luxury alpine homes for the yuppie members- founders of Facebook, Zappos, Twitter, sports celebs, musicians and stars.
-It will be fascinating to see the Powder’s Summit evolve.
+Tributes to Cobabe remain on the ski slopes – Cobabe Canyon, and in the 70’s vintage Powder Keg après ski bar inside Timberline Lodge.

 You should take your family to ski Powder Mountain’s amazing terrain now, and keep an eye out on all that’s happening at the Summit Powder Mountain development.
 For a fun family-friendly affordable ski vacation, stay at Powder Mountain Getaways condos in Moose Hollow, just down the Powder access road in Eden.
-Your beautiful condo has a fireplace, scenic deck, and includes use of the sports facility nearby.
-Include skiing Snowbasin just a half hour away as part of your Utah family ski trip.
+Or stay at the chic boutique Compass Rose Lodge in nearby Huntsville.
+Include a day or two skiing Snowbasin just a half hour away as part of your Utah family ski trip.

 Powder Mountain Stats:

 507 acres Cat Skiing and 5,081 acres total accessed by a hike or shuttle